You are Invited

 The Lorax is a classic Dr. Seuss character who learns about speaking for the trees!
 Use our crafty supplies to make your very own Lorax disguise!

 Take Action – Speak for the Pine Trees

-PPA is honored to have the support of a number of volunteers to assist with this exciting, but ambitious, program: educators Donna Eshelman, Marion Gotwin, Bernadette Longo, Jeanne Woodford, Vince and Janet Giardina as well as students from Shawnee National Honor Society, area Scout troops, and Medford schools.
+PPA is honored to have the support of a number of volunteers to assist with this program: Cat in the Hat performer Joey Asztalos, educators Donna Eshelman, Marion Godwin, Bernadette Longo, Jeanne Woodford, Vince and Janet Giardina as well as students from Shawnee National Honor Society, Rowan College at Burlington County, area Scout troops, and Medford schools.